fdabl/plos-scraping/README.md

 * shares
 * bookmarks

 You need to have your own api key though.
-Sign Up [here](http://alm.plos.org/docs/Home) and get your key.
+Sign Up [here](http://alm.plos.org/docs) and get your key.
-Create an api.json file in the root folder and enter your key.
+Put the api key into the api.json file.

 ## How To